 10 Children’s Books About Books (and stories and reading and writing)

 A Child of Books by Oliver Jeffers, illustrated by Sam Winston

-Travel over mountains of make-believe, lose yourself in forests of fairy tales, and live in a home of invention.
-This is a whimsical trip showing you belonging to the stories you read.
+Travel over mountains of make-believe, lose yourself in forests of fairy tales and live in a home of invention.
+This is a whimsical trip showing how you belong to the stories you read.
 Captivating illustrations are made from words and phrases– big, small, curvy, cave-like –from familiar stories adorn each page along with book spines, watercolor art, and ink drawings.

 How This Book Was Made by Mac Barnett, illustrated by Adam Rex